Svadilfvari/AugmentedRealityProject/README.md

 <p align="center">
   <img src="assets/tracked_output-2-3.gif" width="860" alt="Tracked points (green +) using KAZE"/>
 </p>

+**Note:** We did not reach a full AR overlay (no cube projection on video); the demo focuses on robust point tracking during camera motion.

 ---

 ## 🧭 Pipeline at a glance (then the roadmap)